cncf/tag-security/assessments/projects/jaeger/self-assessment.md

 The following are the different actors found in the Jaeger project:

  I. OpenTelemetry SDK

  II.
-Deprecated [Jaeger agent](https://github.com/jaegertracing/jaeger/issues/4739) (NOT REQUIRED)
+The Jaeger Collector

  III.
-The Jaeger Collector
+Jaeger Query

  IV.
-Jaeger Query

- V. Jaeger Ingester
+Jaeger Ingester

 [Architecture as displayed on the Jaeger website](https://www.jaegertracing.io/docs/1.51/architecture/)